softdev15/slate/source/index.html.md

 ### POST Files/upload

 You are able to upload files directly to Shipamax.
-The endpoint takes files as `form-data` with a key of `req`, as well as three URL parameters `customId`, `mailbox`, and `fileType` (optional).
+The endpoint takes files as `form-data` with a key of `req`, as well as three URL parameters `customId`, `mailbox` (optional), and `fileType` (optional).
 The endpoint will respond with a `JSON` object containing information of all files successfully processed into the system.

 The files will be processed as though they were attachments of a single email sent to the given Shipamax mailbox address.
 The mailbox settings determine whether all of the files are considered part of one group, and what kinds of files will be validated.

+The mailbox will also determine whether these files are run against our normal parsing service, or against the clustering service.

 If the mailbox given does not exist, an error will be returned and the files will not be processed, as it would not be possible to determine settings for processing and validation.